Eagle vs SimpleCV

 - What is this tool?

-- SimpleCV is an open-source Python framework for computer vision.
+- SimpleCV is an open-source Python framework that simplifies computer vision development by abstracting OpenCV functions.

 - How much does it cost?